 What Does Dry Funding Mean?

 Dry funding is where the seller waits as many as four days before receiving payment.
-Dry closing provides the lender an extra amount of time to check over the closing documents and collect closing costs before releasing the funds.
+Dry closing provides the mortgage lender an extra amount of time to check over the closing documents and collect closing costs before releasing the funds.
 This gap also allows the closing agent more time to take care of any outstanding issues.

 If you live in a dry funding state, you may need to consider the delayed payment if you’re purchasing a new property at or around that time.
 By doing this, you’ll set yourself up to have the required funds on closing day when it’s your turn to be the buyer.